8035 N. 85th Way

 Ruth Lusby is also a family law mediator and collaborative divorce attorney.

 Ruth Lusby is a past President of the Arizona Association for Conflict Resolution and the Maricopa County Association of Family Mediators.
 She currently serves as Treasurer of the Maricopa County Association of Family Mediators.
-She is a member in good standing of the Arizona, Maryland, Maricopa County and Scottsdale Bar Associations.
-She is also a member of the Association for Conflict Resolution and International Academy of Collaborative Professionals.
+She is a member in good standing of the Arizona, Maricopa County and Scottsdale Bar Associations.
+She is also a member of the Association for Conflict Resolution.

 A trial attorney for over 30 years, Ruth Lusby is also experienced in a broad range of civil litigation involving business and contract disputes, life and disability insurance coverage, eminent domain, personal injury and landlord-tenant and homeowners association matters.